zdhali/End2End_ML_V3/README.md

 *The goal of this project is to use a cookiecutter format to develop a machine learning development and deployment environment.
 This project will be dockerized and pushed to github for easy reproduction of the model.*

 *This document outlines the setup of a ML development environment that is customizable for the problem/solution needs and create a skeleton for deployment on AWS using Sagemaker.
-The container built here will have tensorflow, AWS CLI, and Sagemaker as its main packages, open Jupyter notebook for model development.*
+The container built here will have tensorflow, AWS CLI, and Sagemaker and open Jupyter notebook for model development.*

 # Installation Requirements:
 The following packages are required on the machine to get started: